First Printed Map of the American Continent

 South of Japan in the Pacific is a large illustration of the Victoria, the only surviving ship of five on Magellan’s voyage.
 At the southwest border of the map is part of an island named Calensuan, whose origin is unclear, although it may be a variation of Ceylon.

-The map title (one of the ways to identify the various states of this map) appears at top in sentence-case serif lettering.
+The map title (one of the ways to identify the various states of this map) appears at top in sentence-case serif lettering, with red marks through the capital T in Tabula, O in Occidentales, and I in Indianas.
+A black leaf motif is printed on either side of the title.

 Aside from being the earliest printed map to depict the Americas in true continental form, Münster’s use of the name America (here seen as Americam in the phrase printed on South America) cemented it as the name for the New World.
 The name America had first appeared in Martin Waldseemüller’s 1507 wall map of the world, derived from the name of explorer Amerigo Vespucci.